The Aeropress

 1. Increase the grind size

-4. Press the plunger more slowly (to avoid astringency)
+4. Press the piston more slowly (to avoid astringency)

-5 Change the water/coffee ratio, by decreasing the dose of coffee or increasing the amount of water
+5. Change the water/coffee ratio, by decreasing the amount of coffee or increasing the amount of water.

 Is the coffee too acidic and/or too weak?